 Bad faith insurance claims in Florida can be very technical and complicated.
 If you do decide to file one of these claims, you need an experienced personal injury lawyer on your side who can guide you through the process.

-The Clearwater personal injury lawyers at Dolman Law Group can explain all of your legal options with you.
+The Clearwater personal injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA can explain all of your legal options with you.
 If you and your attorney decide that it is appropriate to file a bad faith insurance claim, your attorney can file the necessary documentation on your behalf.

 To schedule a free consultation and case evaluation with a Clearwater bad faith insurance claims lawyer, please call us at 727-451-6500 or contact us online.